 A sigificant bulk of Sheehy’s article is spent on Wangmo’s dreams and omens, including some fascinating ones about Tāranātha and his future incarnation, Sheehy states:

-“In what seems to be very conscious choices, ‘Phrin las dbang mo works constantly to solve the riddles that are presented in her dreams as well as omens.
+“In what seems to be very conscious choices, Trinley Wangmo (‘Phrin las dbang mo) works constantly to solve the riddles that are presented in her dreams as well as omens.
 For instance, more than once throughout her autobiography, ‘Phrin las dbang mo writes-down the phrase, “rmi lam dang dngos ltas rnams mgnon du ‘gyur” – which may be rendered more literally, “The signs that manifest in both dream and reality.“

 Tāranātha’s Rebirth as Jetsun Kalkha Dampa